Modelling of pressure drop in periodic square-bar packed beds: Mathematical model

 and is connected to a superficial average ${\langle \psi \rangle}_s$ by means of the Dupuit's relation ${\langle \psi \rangle}_s = \phi{\langle \psi \rangle}$.
 A uniform flow in the vertical direction (along the $z$ coordinate axis) in the packed bed can be described as \citep{woudberg2020}:

-where, $K_\mathrm{eff} = K_\mathrm{eff}(\mathrm{Re}_\mathrm{p})$ is the effective permeability of a porous material which accounts for both viscous and inertial effects, and is, therefore, a function of the Reynolds number.
-It can be approximated with the DF drag model formulated in terms of the isotropic permeability $K$ and the Forchheimer (or inertial) coefficient $C_\mathrm{F}$.
-The values of $K$ and $C_\mathrm{F}$ can be determined either experimentally, computed from simulations or estimated by using semi-empirical correlations \citep[e.g.,][]{Lenci2022,woudberg2020, liu2024a}.
-Alternatively, the effective permeability can be also expressed as:
+where $K_\mathrm{eff} = K_\mathrm{eff}(\mathrm{Re}_\mathrm{p})$ is the effective permeability of a porous material which accounts for both viscous and inertial effects, and is, therefore, a function of the Reynolds number.
+It can be approximated with the DF drag model formulated in terms of the isotropic permeability $K$, which is a limit of $K_\mathrm{eff}$ at zero Reynolds number, and the Forchheimer (or inertial) coefficient $C_\mathrm{F}$.
+The values of $K$ and $C_\mathrm{F}$ can be determined experimentally, computed from simulations, or estimated using semi-empirical correlations \citep[e.g.,][]{Lenci2022,woudberg2020, liu2024a}.
+The effective permeability can be non-dimensionalised by selecting a characteristic length scale of the studied problem, here $B$, and forming the Darcy number $\mathrm{Da}_{\mathrm{(eff)}} = K_{\mathrm{(eff)}}/B^2$:

-To compare results between different geometries, it is useful to express \cref{eq:DarcyForchheimerEquation} in terms on non-dimensional parameters.
-The pressure gradient can be normalized by the characteristic dimension of the studied geometry---taken here as $B$---and the square of the superficial velocity, forming the friction factor \citep{Dullien1975}:
+It is also useful to express the pressure drop in terms of a friction factor, as commonly done in the packed-bed literature \citep{Dullien1975}.
+The pressure gradient can be normalized by the characteristic dimension of the studied geometry, taken here again as $B$, and the square of the superficial velocity: